michelemendel/the_reasoned_schemer/README.md

-# The Reasoned Schemer in Clojure core.logic
+# The Reasoned Schemer (second edition) in Clojure core.logic

 See also
 - https://github.com/martintrojer/reasoned-schemer-core.logic